tkidman/shifty/readme.md

 * You can manually assign a person to a shift using the 'Manual Name' column in the 'Shifts' sheet.
 * Shifts are 1 person shifts at the moment, so you need to define 2 shifts at the same time if two people are working at the same time.
+* You need to specify a fortnight of regular working hours for each staff member on the 'Staff' sheet.
+The first week must be the staff member's hours for a pay week, the second for a non pay week.
+Shifty considers 13/3/2017 to be a Monday of a payweek.

 ## How does it work?